 For people with diabetes, foot swelling is a major cause of concern for several reasons.
 One of the effects of elevated blood sugar levels is the accumulation of fluid in the cells, which can lead to edema, the medical term for swelling.

 However, diabetes can cause damage to the nerves, along with damage to blood vessels, which can make it difficult for the body to send signals that tell the kidneys when to retain or release water.
-It can also cause fluid retention and swelling.
+Swelling and excessive fluid retention are potential effects of this condition.

 Foods That Cause Swelling in Feet